marcopelegrini/marcopelegrini.github.io/_posts/2024-07-24-londonscalling.md

 My friend - _[Sarah Haywood](https://www.instagram.com/haywood.sarahhaywood)_ - and I wanted to create an art project for the event to bring a fun and interactive attraction to the crowd.

-Sarah quicly designed the façade while I started working on the communication parts.
+Sarah quickly designed the façade while I started working on the communication parts.
 That's how the London's Calling came to existence.

 ![fivehundred]({{ site.baseurl }}/assets/images/londonscalling/sarah.jpg)